nod-ai/SHARK-TestSuite/e2eshark/README.md

  The logs are created as .log files in the test run sub directory.
 Examine the logs to find and fix cause of any failure.

+ Also you will be required to pass --hfhome argument to point to a directory where model weights etc. from Hugging Face will be downloaded.
+This can be large so set it to other than your home, preferably with 100 GB or more free space.

 ## Examples